mattyschell/geodatabase-buildings-condoetl/README.md

 # geodatabase-buildings-condoetl

-Refreshes the condo dataset in [geodatabase-buildings](https://github.com/mattyschell/geodatabase-buildings) using inputs from the NYC Dept. of Finance [Property Information Portal](https://propertyinformationportal.nyc.gov/) and NYC Dept. of City Planning [PLUTO](https://github.com/NYCPlanning/db-pluto).
+Refreshes the condo dataset in [geodatabase-buildings](https://github.com/mattyschell/geodatabase-buildings) using inputs from the NYC Department of Finance [Property Information Portal](https://propertyinformationportal.nyc.gov/) and NYC Department of City Planning [PLUTO](https://github.com/NYCPlanning/db-pluto).
 Friends, this our condo dataset refresh using two agency inputs, our rules, the trick is never to be afraid.

+The NYC Office of Technology and Innovations maintains the citywide dataset of building footprints.
+One attribute of a building footprint is the building tax lot.
+The base tax lot (aka "base bbl") is easy to determine.
+You can see it in GIS software and other city agencies record it.

+When a building is also associated with a condo tax lot (aka "billing bbl") this is less obvious.
+Billing BBLs are the only tax lot in the Department of City Planning PLUTO and MapPLUTO datasets.
+The only way to join buildings footprints to PLUTO is with this billing BBL.

-We will refresh the NYC Office of Technology and Innovation condo dataset with each PLUTO release from the Dept. of City Planning, matching PLUTO to current Dept. of Finance Condos.
-We update OTI's live buildings with all condominium "billing" boro/block/lots daily, so OTI's buildings will always reflect the latest legal MapPLUTO values.
+Each business day we refresh the NYC Office of Technology and Innovation condo dataset.
+We use the latest PLUTO from the Department of City Planning, matching PLUTO BBLs to current Department of Finance condominiums.
+We update OTI's live buildings with all condominium "billing" boro/block/lots daily, so OTI's building "billing bbls" will always reflect the latest legal PLUTO and MapPLUTO values.

 ## Inputs and Dependencies